lllyasviel/Omost/README.md

 ]
 ```

-First we divide a canvas into 3*3=9 locations.
+First we divide a canvas into 3*3=9 locations:

+Then we further divide each location to 3*3 offsets, resulting in 9*9=81 positions:

+Using these positions as centers, we further define 9 types of bounding boxes:

+We can see that this method allows 9*9*9=729 different bounding boxes, covering almost all common possible locations of an object in the image.

 # A Baseline Renderer